 Internships

-UMW’s American studies majors may find internships at Smithsonian Institution sites such as the National Museum of the American Indian and the National Museum of American History.
-Other opportunities come from the National Park Service, George Washington’s Ferry Farm, and the Marine Corps Archives at Quantico.
+UMW’s American Studies majors may find internships at Smithsonian Institution sites such as the National Museum of the American Indian and the National Museum of American History.
+Other opportunities come from the National Park Service, City of Fredericksburg, Monticello, and the Marine Corps Archives at Quantico.
+Internships are encouraged, and up to three academic internship credits may be applied toward the major.

 To be considered for honors in American studies, you must have a GPA of at least 3.5 in the major and submit and defend a senior thesis.